 Kokomo Center Schools

 This summer, Kokomo Center Schools will host a summer professional development conference for its teachers called “Back to the Future 2012.”
-Teacher leaders/trainers and administrators are excited to offer a wide variety of sessions in the following areas: International Baccalaureate program, Intergrated Arts program, Universal Design for Differentiated Instruction, 1:1 Technology program, Literacy, Curriculum Development and a myriad of technology “know how” sessions.
+Teacher leaders/trainers and administrators are excited to offer a wide variety of sessions in the following areas: International Baccalaureate program, Integrated Arts program, Universal Design for Differentiated Instruction, 1:1 Technology program, Literacy, Curriculum Development and a myriad of technology “know how” sessions.
 Teachers who attend will have time to collaborate with colleagues on curriculum and differentiation, learn about the latest and greatest technological innovations for the classroom and see best practices in action.
-The conference schedule is available HERE.
-Click HERE to register.

 Center Grove Community Schools